erphub/erphub.github.io/_posts/2021-07-27-to-create-test-company.md

 3. New modal pops up and enter new test company name.
 Then switch on ***I understand*** button and click ***OK*** button.
 <img src="/assets/images/bc_create_company_03.png" alt="Business Central - Copying Company">

-4. You will see succesful message when the company copied.
+4. You will see a succesful message when the company copied.

 <div class="notice--warning"> It may affect performance of live company depending on size of live company. </div>